My research interests are:

 - adaptive, i.e. can perform well in changing environments;

 - collaborative, i.e. can interact with each other and humans to safely and effectively accomplish their missions.

 Creating intelligent control systems for mobile agents is a challenging problem.
 To solve it one needs to use the variety of methods from AI, control theory, computer cognitive modelling etc.

 Currently I’m involved in research and development of methods and algorithms for localization, mapping, path and motion planning.

 The videos provide an insight of what we are doing in the lab.

 Below one might find an enumeration of a few algorithms, methods and models that were developed with my active involvement.
 More details on them can be obtained from the publications.

 - Methods and algorithms for multi-agent path finding (MAPF).
 The key feature of the algorithms is that i) unlike many other solvers they do not restrict agents’ actions to be of the uniform duration, ii) translations into arbitrary directions are naturally handled when planning.
 This leads to much shorter and natural looking paths.

 - CCBS – an optimal MAPF planner that supports continuous time.

-- Enhanced AA-SIPP(m) algorithm that supports agents of arbitrary size and takes into account rotation actions when building plans (LINK TO APPEAR SOON).
+- Enhanced AA-SIPP(m) algorithm that supports agents of arbitrary size and takes into account rotation actions when building plans.